lydiadunning/food-plan/README.md

 * Run the development version of the server with a CLI by entering `npm run dev` in the backend folder.
 * Run the development version of the frontend interface with a CLI by entering `npm run dev` in the second food-plan folder.

+## Testing

+Go to `/backend/tests` to see unit tests and documentation of testing progress.

+### Running Tests

+To run tests, navigate to the backend folder in terminal and type `npm run test`.
+To run a subset of tests, enter `npm run test -- tests/ *filename* `